yousef8/ibn-elsayed-blog-const/README.md

 ## 📖 How To Use

-The same way to [use and configure AstroTheme](https://github.com/satnaing/astro-paper?tab=readme-ov-file#-project-structure), but with some changes related to localization.
+The same way to [use and configure AstroTheme](https://github.com/satnaing/astro-paper?tab=readme-ov-file#-project-structure), but with some _major_ configuration changes.

-Below are the steps to configure and use the localization features.

 ### 🔧 Site Configurations